 Technology is rapidly transforming our capacity to help manage patients with diabetes.
-ABCs are widely accepted by physicians and their patients who are in intensive treatment programmes with insulin pumps.18,29 Expanded use of this technology to glucose meters and smart phone applications for use in the general diabetes population and all forms of diabetes is possible and could be implemented with enhanced provider and patient education.
+ABCs are widely accepted by physicians and their patients who are in intensive treatment programs with insulin pumps.^{18,29} Expanded use of this technology to glucose meters and smart phone applications for use in the general diabetes population and all forms of diabetes is possible and could be implemented with enhanced provider and patient education.
 If we are to overcome the clinical inertia of our current diabetes management, this new technology should be adopted as soon as possible.
-Within the near-term, our capacity to monitor insulin pump data, CGM output and the life-events data of our patients remotely and essentially "live" via smart phones and the cloud will be a reality.
-We look forward to additional advances in automated bolus and basal insulin dosage calculators, as well as automated glucose pattern analysis, to further enhance diabetes management and improve patient outcomes and quality of life.
+Within the nearterm, our capacity to monitor insulin pump data, CGM output, and the life-events data of our patients remotely and essentially 'live' via smart phones and the cloud will be a reality.
+We look forward to additional advances in automated bolus and basal insulin dosage calculators, as well as automated glucose pattern analysis, to further enhance diabetes management and improve patient outcomes and quality of life. ■

-- Nathan DM, The rationale for glucose control in diabetes mellitus, Endocrinol Metab Clin North Am, 1992;21:221-235.
-1. - The Diabetes Control and Complication Group, The effect of intensive treatment of diabetes on the developement and progression of long-term complications in insulin dependent diabetes mellitus, N Engl J Med, 1993;329:977-866. - The Diabetes Control and Complications Trial: The effect of 3 intensive treatment on progression of diabetic retinopathy in insulin dependent diabetes mellitus, Arch Opthalmol, 1995;113:113-336 - Microalbuminuria Collaborative Study Group, United Kingdom, 4.
-Intensive therapy and progression to clinical albuminuria in patients with insulin dependent diabetes mellitus and microalbuminuria.
-BMJ.
-1995:311:973-7 - Gross TM, Kayne D, King A, et al., A bolus calculator is an effective means of controlling postprandial glycemia in patients on insulin pump therapy, Diabetes Technol Ther, 2003;5:365-9. - Zisser H, Robinson L, Bevier W, et al., Bolus calculator: a 6. review of four "smart" insulin pumps, Diabetes Technol Ther, 2008;10:441-4. - Ceimins EC, Sorli E, An analysis of data management tools for 7 diabetes management: can smart phone technology keep up?
-J Diabetes Sci Technol, 2010; 6:958-60. - 8 Cryer PE, Hypoglycemia: still the limiting factor in the glycemic management of diabetes, Endocr Pract, 2008;14:
+- Nathan DM, The rationale for glucose control in diabetes mellitus, Endocrinol Metab Clin North Am, 1992;21:221-35. - The Diabetes Control and Complication Group.
+The effect of intensive treatment of diabetes on the developement and progression of long-term complications in insulin dependent diabetes mellitus, N Engl J Med, 1993;329:977-866. - 3.
+The Diabetes Control and Complications Trial: The effect of intensive treatment on progression of diabetic retinopathy in insulin dependent diabetes mellitus, Arch Opthalmol, 1995;113:113-336.

+- Microalbuminuria Collaborative Study Group, United Kingdom, Intensive therapy and progression to clinical albuminuria in patients with insulin dependent diabetes mellitus and microalbuminuria, BMJ, 1995;311:973-7. - 5.
+Gross TM, Kayne D, King A, et al., A bolus calculator is an effective means of controlling postprandial glycemia in patients on insulin pump therapy, Diabetes Technol Ther, 2003;5:365-9.
+6. Zisser H, Robinson L, Bevier W, et al., Bolus calculator: a review of

+- four "smart" insulin pumps, Diabetes Technol Ther, 2008;10:441-4.
+Ceimins EC, Sorli E, An analysis of data management tools for diabetes management: can smart phone technology keep up? - J Diabetes Sci Technol, 2010; 6:958-60.
+Cryer PE, Hypoglycemia: still the limiting factor in the glycemic - Cryer PE, Hypoglycemia: still the limiting factor in the glycemic management of diabetes, Endocr Pract, 2008;14: 750-56.